Real World/Road Rules Challenge: The Duel: Format

-Each player participates in numerous challenges (sometimes called "missions"), which are followed by an elimination round — "The Duel."
+Each player participates in numerous challenges (sometimes called "missions"), which are followed by an elimination round — "The Duel".
 The challenges can involve either members of the same gender competing against each other, or groups of both men and women competing against each other.
 Each challenge has a male and a female winner, and is alternatively designated as either a male or a female Duel day.
 The winner of the gender not entering the Duel is awarded a prize, while the winner of the gender designated for the Duel is safe from the possibility of having to enter the Duel.

 The immunity winner begins the Nomination process by picking a member of the opposite gender, who then selects a member of the original gender.
 This process continues until there is one person remaining of the selected Duel gender of the day; this remaining person is nominated to compete in the Duel that evening.
 The selected player then challenges a player of the same gender to go against him/her that night, for the exception of that day's daily challenge winner and randomly selects from one of four cards held by the host T. J. Lavin to determine the Duel game in which the two players will compete.
 Note that this selection process occurs immediately after the challenge, unlike in other Challenges, where there is a period of deliberation between the end of the challenge and the selection of the contestants for the elimination game.

 The loser of the Duel is eliminated from the game and is sent home.

-At the end of the season, there will be four contestants left — two of each gender.
-For each gender, the first-place finishers will each win $150,000.
+At the end of the season, four contestants are left — two of each gender.
+For each gender, the first-place finishers each win $150,000.